 Details of retention periods for different aspects of your personal data are available in our retention policy which you can request from us by sending an email to the relevant data compliance email address for your region, available here.

-In addition to the above, by law we have to keep basic information about our customers (including contact, identity, financial and transaction data) for ten years after they cease being customers for tax purposes.
+In addition to the above, by law we have to keep basic information about our customers (including Contact, Identity, Financial and Transaction Data) for six years after they cease being customers for tax purposes.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
 Please click on the links below to find out more about these rights:

 - Request access to your personal data

 - Object to processing of your personal data